 - $170 – Non-Restricted Firearms

 - $100 – Restricted Firearms, add-on to the Non-Restricted Firearms portion

 There are two course textbooks: The “Canadian Firearms Safety Course” text, for the Non-Restricted portion of the course, and the “Canadian Restricted Firearms Safety Course” for the Restricted portion of the course.
 Retailers carrying the texts in the Prince George area include: Books & Company and the College of New Caledonia bookstore.
 The PG Public Library also has copies.
-Electronic versions of the texts are also available, click on the links
+An electronic version of the combined text is also available at no cost; click on the link below to view:

 How to Register:

-There are two ways to register for the firearms courses.
+There are two ways to register for the firearms course.
 You may register for the next available section of the course online with your credit card via PayPal:

 - Restricted Firearms Add-on ($100)

 When you register online, you will be sent confirmation by email within 24 hours.

 PAL’s are usually set to expire on your closest birthday no less than 5 years from issue.
 You should receive a renewal notice from the Central Processing Site about 3 months prior to the expiry date.
 There is a $60. charge to renew your PAL and an $80. charge if you hold an RPAL in addition to the PAL.
 You will be required to provide a current ID photo.
 Additional renewal information is available online in the RCMP website.

 My POL has expired, what do I do?
 POL’s are no longer issued in Canada.
 If you have a non-expired POL it is now considered to be a PAL, and it entitles you to purchase and possess firearms and ammunition up to its expiry date.
 If you renew your POL prior to its expiry date, it will be automatically be renewed as a PAL.
 If you allow your POL to expire, you are required attend and pass the written and practical tests in order to renew it as a PAL/RPAL.
 Test challenges are no longer allowed.
 Contact us for details.